Jerome C. Wakefield

 Areas of Expertise

-Jerome C. Wakefield, DSW, PhD, has been University Professor and professor in the Silver School of Social Work at New York University since 2003.
-Prior to coming to NYU, he held faculty positions at University of Chicago, Columbia University, and Rutgers University.
-His clinical training and experience have been within the mental health field and were integrative, including psychodynamic, cognitive, behavioral, and family training, with work in agencies as well as private practice; he is currently a licensed clinical social worker in New Jersey.
+Jerome Wakefield is a Professor at NYU Silver as well as an NYU University Professor with multidisciplinary appointments.
+His clinical training and experience have been within the mental health field and were integrative, including psychodynamic, cognitive, behavioral, and family training, with work in agencies as well as private practice.
+He was for many years a licensed clinical social worker in New Jersey.

-His scholarly specialty is the conceptual foundations of clinical theory.
-He is the author of over 200 publications appearing in journals and books in psychology, philosophy, psychiatry, psychoanalysis, and social work, dealing with issues at the intersection of philosophy and the mental health professions.
+Dr. Wakefield’s scholarly specialty is the conceptual foundations of clinical theory.
+He is the author of more than 300 publications appearing in journals and books in psychology, philosophy, psychiatry, psychoanalysis, and social work, dealing with issues at the intersection of philosophy and the mental health professions.
 Much of his recent work has concerned the concept of mental disorder, especially how normal negative responses to a problematic social environment can be distinguished from mental disorder and how DSM diagnostic criteria fail to adequately draw this distinction.
-Rejecting both the anti-psychiatric critique that holds that there is no such thing as mental disorder other than as a label for socially disvalued conditions, and the standard psychiatric position that any well-defined syndromal set of symptoms can define a disorder, Dr. Wakefield argues for a middle ground position in which the concept of a physical or mental medical disorder is a hybrid value and scientific concept requiring both harm, assessed according to social values, and dysfunction, anchored in facts about evolutionary design.
+Dr. Wakefield rejects both the anti-psychiatric critique that holds that there is no such thing as mental disorder other than as a label for socially disvalued conditions, and the standard psychiatric position that any well-defined syndromal set of symptoms can define a disorder.
+He argues for a middle ground position in which the concept of a physical or mental medical disorder is a hybrid value and scientific concept requiring both harm, assessed according to social values, and dysfunction, anchored in facts about evolutionary design.
 Unlike the anti-psychiatric view, Dr. Wakefield’s "harmful dysfunction" analysis offers a position from which to mount meaningful and constructive criticism of standard psychiatric diagnostic criteria based on assumptions about disorder that, he argues, lie at the foundation of psychiatry itself.
 This work has been widely recognized.
 For example, in 1995, NIMH held a conference of leading researchers on conduct disorder devoted to exploring the implications of Dr. Wakefield's views for that field.
-In 1999, a special issue of the Journal of Abnormal Psychology was devoted to his views; his analysis is widely cited in abnormal psychology and introductory psychology textbooks; and many articles have appeared in journals devoted to analyzing and critiquing his views.
+In 1999, a special issue of the Journal of Abnormal Psychology was devoted to his views; his “harmful dysfunction” analysis of the concept of mental disorder is currently the most cited approach in the psychological literature for distinguishing mental disorder from normal-range distress and suffering due to environmental stressors.
+His analysis is widely cited in abnormal psychology and introductory psychology textbooks; and many articles have appeared in journals devoted to analyzing and critiquing his views.

-Current projects include a series of articles recently published or in preparation using large psychiatric epidemiological data sets to explore issues of diagnostic validity for mental disorders, particularly depression and substance dependence.
-He is completing a two-volume analysis of Freud’s case of Little Hans from philosophy-of-science and Foucaultian perspectives.
-He is also working on a book on Freud and philosophy of mind.
+Current projects include a series of articles using large psychiatric epidemiological data sets to explore issues of diagnostic validity for mental disorders, particularly depression and substance dependence.
+He is also completing a two-volume analysis of Freud’s case of Little Hans from philosophy-of-science and Foucaultian perspectives.
+His most recent book is Freud and Philosophy of Mind, Volume 1: Reconstructing the Argument for Unconscious Mental States (Cham, Switzerland: Palgrave Macmillan, 2018).

 In April 2007, Dr. Wakefield was the lead author of a paper published in the Archives of General Psychiatry, “Extending the Bereavement Exclusion for Major Depression to Other Losses: Evidence From the National Comorbidity Survey.”
 The article described ways that symptoms of intense sadness due to a variety of losses may resemble those of major depressive disorder (MDD), but may not indicate a mental disorder.
 The publication, which challenged conventional thinking on the manifestations of depression, also gained national and international coverage in outlets that included The Washington Post, The San Francisco Chronicle, The New York Times, BBC World News, The Boston Globe, National Public Radio, and ABC World News with Charles Gibson.
 His subsequent work on depression, grief, and sadness and the boundary between normal and disordered emotions has continued to draw media attention, including an appearance on NBC Nightly News with Brian Williams.